mal19992/sqlps/README.md

     		extractTypeR)(some_jdbc_connection)
 // the Option[R] is returned
 ```
+One can implement other wrappers as needed.

 This is a typical SQL interpolation functionality, used in most java/scala frameworks.
 The difference with this library is that SQL-pieces (of
 [SQLst](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLst.html)
-type) can itself be interpolated by the `sql""" ... """` interpolator,
+type) can itself be interpolated by the `sql" ... "` interpolator,
 e.g:
 ```
 val q1=sql"""SELECT z FROM tableX WHERE z=${aString("abc")}"""